-On June 29, 2020, the Corporation entered into an amended and restated sales agreement (the "Sales Agreement") with B. Riley, Oppenheimer & Co.
+On June 29, 2020, the Corporation entered into an amended and restated sales agreement (the "Sales Agreement") with B. Riley FBR, Inc. ("B.Riley"), Oppenheimer & Co.
 Inc. and H.C.
 Wainwright & Co., LLC (collectively, the "Agents") to amend the existing ATM program.
-Under the terms of the Sales Agreement, which has a three-year term, the Corporation may issue and sell from time-to-time common shares having an aggregate offering price of up to \$75,000,000 through the Agents.
+Under the terms of the Sales Agreement, which has a three-year term, the Corporation may issue and sell from time-to-time common shares having aggregate gross proceeds of up to \$75,000,000 through the Agents.
 Subject to the terms and conditions of the Sales Agreement, the Agents will use their commercially reasonable efforts to sell the common shares from time to time, based upon the Corporation's instructions.
 The Corporation has no obligation to sell any of the common shares and may at any time suspend sales under the Sales Agreement.
 The Corporation and the Agents may terminate the Sales Agreement in accordance with its terms.
-Under the terms of the Sales Agreement, the Corporation has provided the Agents with customary indemnification rights and the Agents will be entitled to compensation at a commission rate equal to 3.0% of the gross proceeds from each sale of the common shares.
-The remaining balance of the costs incurred relating to the February 2019 ATM program for an amount of \$115 were written off to financing expenses.
+Under the terms of the Sales Agreement, the Corporation has provided the Agents will be entitled to compensation at a commission rate equal to 3.0% of the gross proceeds from each sale of the common shares.

-On November 10, 2021, the Corporation filed a prospectus supplement relating to its at-the-market program with B. Riley, Oppenheimer& Co.
+On November 10, 2021, the Corporation filed a prospectus supplement relating to its at-the-market program with B. Riley, Oppenheimer & Co.
 Inc. and H.C.
 Wainwright & Co., LLC acting as agents.
-Under the terms of the ATM Sales Agreement and the prospectus supplement, the Corporation may issue and sell from time-to-time common shares having an aggregate offering price of up to \$75,000,000 through the agents.
+Under the terms of the ATM Sales Agreement and the prospectus supplement, the Corporation may issue and sell from time-to-time common shares having aggregate gross proceeds of up to \$75,000,000 through the agents.
 The common shares will be distributed at market prices prevailing at the time of the sale and, as a result, prices may vary between purchasers and during the period of distribution.
 The volume and timing of sales under the ATM program, if any, will be determined at the sole discretion of the Corporation's board of directors and management.
-Costs incurred relating to prospectus supplement were \$198 and are included in General and administrative expenses during the three and nine months ending December 31, 2021.
+Costs incurred relating to prospectus supplement were \$198 and are included in General and administrative expenses during the three-and nine-months ending December 31, 2021.

-During the six months ended September 30, 2022 324,648 common shares were sold for total net proceeds of approximately \$304 with commissions, legal expenses and costs related to the share sale amounting to \$10.
+During the nine months ended December 31, 2022, 324,648 common shares were sold for total gross proceeds of approximately \$314 with commissions, legal expenses and costs related to the share sale amounting to \$10.
 The common shares were sold at the prevailing market prices, which resulted in an average price of approximately \$0.95 per share.
-During the three and six months ended September 30, 2021, no common shares were sold under the ATM program.
+During the three and nine months ended December 31, 2021, no common shares were sold under the ATM program.